What I look like...

 Active immune supporter

-• Potent inflammation modulator and lowers histamine
+• Potent inflammation modulator

 • Boosts the immune system